 - Studying the effects of common epilepsy drugs on memory.

-- Developing new and better ways to use magnetic resonance imaging (MRI) to find brain abnormalities that cause epilepsy.
+- Developing new and better ways to use magnetic resonance imaging, or MRI, to find brain abnormalities that cause epilepsy.
 Improving MRI leads to safer, more effective brain surgery for epilepsy.
 This can help some people live without seizures.